 Housing Research and Advisory Service

 The Housing Research and Advisory Service is a fee-for-service site affiliated with the Center for Housing Policy.
-Information is provided to assist the public, private, and non-profit sectors understand and obtain information about the need for local affordable housing and the policies to best address those needs.
+Information is provided to assist the public, private, and non-profit sectors in understanding and obtaining information about the need for local affordable housing and the policies to best address those needs.
 Inquiries are submitted via an online form.
 A quote of the amount of their fee is then provided.

 HousingPolicy.org